soofstad/react-oauth2-pkce/README.md

   // Function to trigger login.
   // If you want to use 'state', you might want to set 'clearURL' configuration parameter to 'false'.
   login: (state?: string) => void
+  // Function to trigger register.
+  // It's similar to login, but will direct the user to register page register?: (state? string) => void
   // Function to trigger logout from authentication provider.
 You may provide optional 'state', and 'logout_hint' values.
   // See https://openid.net/specs/openid-connect-rpinitiated-1_0.html#RPLogout for details.
   logOut: (state?: string, logoutHint?: string) => void